A PLAY AND WORKSHOP

 Tufara Muhammad, Rebecca Mwase, Hanifa Nayo Washington, Dr. Priscilla Maria Page, Melissa Penley, Amy Putnam, muthi reed,

 Joanna Russo, Rui Santos & Rachel Silverman, Eshe Shukura, Ellie Siegel, Kelly Silliman, Sophia Skiles, Natalie Sowell, Ashley Sparks,

 is an 11-year old homeschooler who is often found climbing trees, reading books, whittling, or flipping through the air.
 She is a competitive gymnast, violin player, writer, maker-of-things, and actor who has performed in "Demetre and Persephone" as Persephone, and "The Hedda Variations" as Hedda’s daughter.

 ANGELA DAVIS JOHNSON (she/her)

 CREATOR OF MASK OF GASPING WHITENESS & LIFE-SIZED DOLLS FOR CHILD CHARACTERS

 Informed by the wisdom of the matriarchs in her family, Angela creates paintings, sculptures, installations, and ritual performances to examine and archive the technologies of black folx.
 Her works can be seen in galleries, museums, and private collections throughout the United States.
-When she is not traveling, the mother of two, lives and holds space in Atlanta, GA.
+When she is not traveling, the mother of two, lives and holds space in New Orleans, LA.